Director — Sarah Polasky

-Sarah Polasky has worked in research and research development for more than 15 years.
+Sarah has worked in research and research development for more than 15 years.
 She has experience leading research development and research advancement teams and working on a variety of local, state and federally funded research and evaluation projects.
 Sarah is a member of the National Organization of Research Development Professionals, the National Council of University Research Administrators, and the Arizona Educational Research Organization.
-She holds an MA and a PhD in educational psychology with a concentration in lifespan developmental psychology from Arizona State University.
-Her most recent prior position was as the executive director of the Research Opportunity Development and Advancement team at Mary Lou Fulton Teachers College at Arizona State University.
+She holds a master's degree and a doctorate in educational psychology with a concentration in lifespan developmental psychology from Arizona State University.
+She most recently served as executive director of the Research Opportunity Development and Advancement team at Mary Lou Fulton Teachers College at Arizona State University.

 Megan is passionate about the importance of external partnerships to a thriving academic research ecosystem.
-She has been building and brokering relationships in support of academic research, technology, and innovation for 15 years.
+She has been building and brokering relationships in support of academic research, technology and innovation for 15 years.
 Her professional experience has been largely spent in academia building mutually beneficial partnerships that produce groundbreaking research and innovation.
-Prior to joining the University of Missouri Division of Research, Innovation & Impact, Megan worked in pharmaceutical sales, consistently earning top regional and national sales rankings.
-Prior to that, she led the University of Missouri Biodesign & Innovation Program.
-Megan utilizes both her industry and university experience to facilitate strategic collaborations that support the mission of the University of Missouri.
-Megan is a proud Mizzou alumna, with a bachelor’s degree in Business Administration.
+Before joining the Division of Research, Innovation & Impact, Megan worked in pharmaceutical sales, consistently earning top regional and national sales rankings.
+Prior to that, she led the Mizzou Biodesign & Innovation Program.
+Megan utilizes both her industry and education experience to facilitate strategic collaborations that support the university's mission.
+A proud Mizzou alumna, Megan graduated with a bachelor’s degree in business administration.

 Jeni has 10 years of experience working with faculty to develop research grants in both the basic and clinical biomedical sciences and biotechnology.
-She is passionate about supporting early career researchers seeking career development awards and has helped achieve funding for successful institutional training and fellowship grants.
-Jeni received her PhD in plant population genetics at North Carolina State University in 2007 after which she completed postdoctoral positions studying human neurological and yeast developmental traits at Duke University.
-She remained at Duke to launch her research development career and developed complex program, center and other interdisciplinary grants.
-She has strong experience preparing proposals for submission to the National Institutes of Health, contributing to the submission of over 30 multi-component complex grants (e.g., P01, P30, P50, U01) and more than 50 individual investigator grants (e.g., R01, R21).
-Jeni’s experience also includes support for submissions to the Department of Defense, Centers for Disease Control and Prevention, National Science Foundation and leading foundations like Susan G. Komen and the Leducq Foundation.
+She is passionate about supporting early career researchers seeking career development awards and has helped win funding for successful institutional training and fellowship grants.
+Jeni received her doctorate in plant population genetics at North Carolina State University in 2007 after which she completed postdoctoral positions studying human neurological and yeast developmental traits at Duke University.
+She remained at Duke to launch her research development career and worked on complex program, center and other interdisciplinary grants.
+She has considerable experience preparing proposals for submission to the NIH, contributing to the submission of over 30 multi-component complex grants (e.g., P01, P30, P50, U01) and more than 50 individual investigator grants (e.g., R01, R21).
+Jeni’s experience also includes support for submissions to the DOD, Centers for Disease Control and Prevention, NSF and leading foundations like Susan G. Komen and the Leducq Foundation.

-Julie is a research development professional with over 12 years of experience developing strategic and large team grant proposals.
-Julie holds an MS in agriculture and resource economics from West Virginia University and a BS in wildlife and fisheries sciences from Texas A&M University in College Station.
-Before accepting this position, she served for one year as senior research development officer with the Texas A&M University College of Education and 11 years as strategic grants coordinator for Texas A&M AgriLife Research.
-Julie brings experience and a proven track record of success with multiple sponsors including NSF, Department of Energy/Advanced Research Projects Agency-Energy, Department of Agriculture, Department of Education, DoD/Defense Advanced Research Projects Agency and Foundation for Food & Agriculture Research, and subject matter expertise in energy, sustainable development, agriculture, natural resources and economics.
+Julie is a research development professional with over 12 years of experience working with strategic and large team grant proposals.
+Julie holds a master's degree in agriculture and resource economics from West Virginia University and a bachelor's degree in wildlife and fisheries sciences from Texas A&M University.
+Before accepting this position, she served for one year as senior research development officer with A&M's College of Education and 11 years as strategic grants coordinator for the A&M AgriLife Research agency.
+Julie brings experience and a proven track record of success with multiple sponsors, including NSF, Department of Energy/Advanced Research Projects Agency-Energy, Department of Agriculture, Department of Education, DOD/Defense Advanced Research Projects Agency and Foundation for Food & Agriculture Research.
+She has subject matter expertise in energy, sustainable development, agriculture, natural resources and economics.

 Kim is a Columbia native and has a rich history at Mizzou.
-She is a third-generation Mizzou alumna, receiving a Bachelor of General Studies, with emphases in Business, Communications, Environmental Design and the Humanities.
-Kim is approaching 20 years at Mizzou and began her career in the Telecommunications Office within the Division of IT.
-Her research and grant experience began in 2015 in the College of Education & Human Development where she played an integral role in her team’s submission of a vast variety of educational proposals and supported the college with both pre- and post-award responsibilities.
-Kim has assisted on MU grant submissions ranging from small foundations and local agencies to large federally funded proposals, such as the U.S. Department of Defense’s Multidisciplinary University Research Initiative (MURI) program.
+She is a third-generation MU alumna, receiving a bachelor's degree in general studies, with emphases in business, communications, environmental design and the humanities.
+Kim is approaching 20 years at Mizzou and began her career in the telecommunications office within the Division of IT.
+Her research and grant experience began in 2015 in the College of Education & Human Development where she played an integral role in her team’s submission of a large variety of educational proposals and supported the college with both pre- and post-award responsibilities.
+Kim has assisted on MU grant submissions ranging from small foundations and local agencies to large federally funded proposals, such as the DOD’s Multidisciplinary University Research Initiative program.
 Kim’s love of words can be traced back to her grandfather’s bookstore where she spent several hours a week as a child and still assists her mother today.
 She is passionate about details and is innately organized.
 Nothing makes her happier than pulling all the details together to bring a project to life.

 Katie has 10 years of experience with program and proposal management.
-She has worked in academic and industry proposal settings to secure federal, state, local and foundational funding.
-She especially enjoys working on multidisciplinary teams and enjoys opportunities to demystify the proposal process.
-She graduated from Oklahoma State University with a PhD in English with an emphasis in professional writing.
-Her most recent position was as a tenure-track English professor and Writing Center (WC) director.
-As a WC director, part of her work included writing grants, teaching grant writing and securing funding for a variety of projects that focused on supporting underserved populations.
+She has worked in academic and industry proposal settings to secure federal, state, local and foundation funding.
+She especially likes working on multidisciplinary teams and enjoys opportunities to demystify the proposal process.
+She graduated from Oklahoma State University with a doctorate in English with an emphasis in professional writing.
+Her most recent position was as a tenure-track English professor and writing center director.
+Her work at the writing center included teaching grant writing and securing grant funding for a variety of projects that focused on supporting underserved populations.